 In a group setting a mage doesn’t need to worry about having an escape route.
 The tank should be holding aggro, and the healer will keep the group alive.
 What the mage needs to focus on is dealing as much damage as quickly as possible.

 During a dungeon or raid, Mages are useful because they can provide the group with free food and water.
 Playing a Mage is also a great way to make gold, as Mages can teleport players to any major city.
 In Retail WoW, we have portals in Stormwind and Orgrimmar, but in Classic it wasn’t like that, so getting around was harder.

-A Mages primary stats are health and mana.
+Mages’ primary stats are health and mana.
 Mages can use wands, daggers, staves, and swords.
 Their three talent trees are Arcane, Frost, and Fire.
 Classic gave all the classes more freedom to choose their talents.
-In Retail WoW, a frost mage is only a frost mage, but in Classic you could also learn fire and arcane spells.
+In Retail WoW, a frost mage is only a frost mage, but in Classic, you could also learn fire and arcane spells.

 Playable races for Rogues are Humans, Orcs, Trolls, Gnomes, Undead, Night Elves, and Dwarves.
 Their primary stats are health and energy.
 Rogues wear cloth and leather armor.
 Leather armor is always stronger than cloth.

 If you come across a locked chest, Rogues are excellent at picking locks and picking pockets.
 They also create and buy poisons.
 To buy poisons, keep an eye out for Shady Vendors in the game.
 Rogues can deal with powerful DPS in both PvE and PvP combat.